TrungTho/saga-playground/README.md

     - [x] DB interaction by using sqlc
     - [x] Embedded migration to server [ref](https://github.com/golang-migrate/migrate?tab=readme-ov-file#use-in-your-go-project)
   - [ ] Server
+    - [ ] APIs
       - [x] API for handling new order creation
       - [x] API for handling get order detail
       - [x] API for handling cancel an order (only applicable if order.status=created)
+    - [ ] Workers
+      - [ ] Transactional inbox pattern for status update (simple 1 thread for pulling message & N worker threads for processing)
+        - [ ] Message pulling worker (with redis lock for race condition)
+          - [ ] Crobjob configuration (1 min interval because status does not need to be updated so frequently)
+          - [ ] Redis integration and testing
+          - [ ] Bulk insert into `order_status_changes` table and testing
+        - [ ] Message processing worker
+          - [ ] Count number of un-processed changes
+          - [ ] Batching processing changes (re-consider the strategy here, which primary should be for table schema, include multi-servers case)
+        - [ ] Thread pool configuration for all worker
     - [x] General response format
       - [x] Constant string based error code instead of string
     - [x] gRPC endpoint to start checkout on order (switch status to pendingPayment)